MarquezProject/marquez/README.md

 ## Requirements

-* Java 8 or higher
+* Java 8 or above
-* Postgres Database
+* PostgreSQL database
-* Gradle 4.8 or higher
+* Gradle 4.8 or above

 ## Building